RallyTechServices/planning-reporting-apps/timeline_report/README.md

 #Timeline

 Show PIs

-- with planned end date in the next six months.
+- with planned end date in the next six months
+- in the selected project
+- that have ShowOnTimeline ticked
+- that have a Target Program that is the same as chosen by the user

 Show Milestones associated with those PIs

 Milestones are shown above the line, PIs below the line

 ## Development Notes

+Caution: This app requires custom fields on Portfolio Items:

+ - Show On Timeline : Boolean
+ - Target Program : Drop Down

 ### First Load